jwatson-CO-edu/CSCI2400-201_Demo/Wk04_GDB-Bomb/gdb-tutorial/GDB-Tutorial-01-basic.md

 ```
 (gdb) break main
 Breakpoint 1 at 0x40069a: file gdb-tutorial.c, line 11.

+(gdb) tui enable
+This will turn on the Terminal User Interface, making it easier to navigate while debugging

 (gdb) run
 The program being debugged has been started already.
 Start it from the beginning? (y or n) y